 - Missed tests: 0% will be recorded for missed tests unless you request accommodation from your instructor as follows.
 You need to communicate your absence (and the reason for your absence) to your instructor via email in advance (i.e., before the tests) and declare your absence on ACORN.
 If missed for a legitimate reason, at most 1 test can be accommodated by shifting its weight to the final assessment.
-If more than one test is missed for legitimate reasons, however, an alternative assessment will be arranged at the instructors' discretion.
-Note that this alternative assessment may have a different format (e.g., oral assessment) and will be scheduled in April after classes end. - Submissions: Solutions have to be submitted directly on "Quercus Assignment' or "Quizzes".
-Accepted formats are PDF, JPG, JPEG, and DOC preferably not DOCX. - You can also submit your solutions via email before the deadline, but not later. - Details regarding students interested in regrading will be announced on Quercus.
+If more than one test is missed for legitimate reasons, however, an alternative assessment will be arranged at the instructors' discretion, which may have a different format (e.g., oral exam). - Details regarding students interested in regrading will be announced on Quercus.